 Helping ensure that the people who work for the police uphold the values of the service, strive to do the right thing in all situations and have the confidence of the public.

-The College provides some guidance to help forces make decisions about integrity.
+The College provides guidance to help forces make decisions about integrity.
 Information is also available from other organisations.

 Outcomes in police misconduct proceedings